Make A Horse Connection

 Relax, get present, and allow for connection as you enter the non-verbal world of the horse.

 As a highly sensitive prey animal, a horse is finely attuned to its surroundings and the energy in its environment.

 In fact, a horse can detect your heart rate, read your facial expressions and your body language, and even smell your hormones!
 (Those of fear stress, joy, love, etc. ) That's right.
 They can really "read the room."
 If you're hiding something, or faking it, they'll know.

 Connecting with a horse provides an opportunity to lay down

 our defenses.
 We can build rapport by being present and willing, opening ourselves and accepting what happens next.

 Guests can simply observe the herd, or choose a particular horse to partner with.
 You'll get grounded, become an observer, learn their body language, and let the games begin!

 Additional activities might include grooming your horse, walking together, navigating an obstacle course or games "at-liberty" (- leading without a rope!)

 Some HorsePlay participants come to simply enjoy time well spent with a kind-hearted horse.
-Others come to explore specific themes in their human world, ie: boundaries or assertiveness, communication blocks or leadership skills.
+Others come to explore specific themes in their human world, ie: boundaries or assertiveness, communication challenges or leadership skills.
 Whatever it is, it can be explored with a horse.
-They're powerful teachers because they tell it like it is!
+They're powerful teachers and have so much life wisdom to share with us!